sdesbure/docker_gandi_livedns/README.md

 ## Run container

 This image contains :
-- the python Gandi CLI for the v4 version

 - curl and jq to access Gandi REST API for the v5 version

 # Usage

 Use this image to update a DNS record to the current IP of the host:

 ```shell
 docker run -e GANDI_API_KEY="YOUR GANDI API KEY" \